mirfanbaihaqi/StarterCode_DataScience/README.md

 # StarterCode_DataScience
-This is some starter code who interest in data science using python
+This is some common code who interest in data science using python